andyfischer/circa/docs/syntax.md

 Right-apply syntax
 ------------------

-The `->` operator calls the function on the right with the value on the left.
-Example:
+The `->` operator is shorthand, it calls the function on the right using the value on the left as input.

+This code sample:

     'hi' -> print

-is equivalent to:
+does exactly the same thing as:

     print('hi')

-(This syntax only works for functions which take a single input; in a future version I'd like to add syntax for right-apply on functions with multiple inputs.)
+(Currently this syntax only supports sending a single output value to a function which takes a single input.
+In the future we'll support the same syntax for multiple inputs.)

 Typecasting
 -----------